rednafi/rednafi.com/content/python/annotate_args_and_kwargs.md

 Here, the type checker sees each positional argument as a tuple of an integer and a string.
-Plus, it considers each keyword argument as a dictionary where the keys are strings and the values are either booleans or None.
+Plus, it considers each keyword argument as a dictionary where the keys are strings and the values are either booleans or `None`.

 With the previous annotation, `mypy` will reject this: